shadenalsahli/PP-YOLO/README.md

 # PP-YOLO

-PP-YOLO is an improved version of YOLOv3.
+PP-YOLO is an object detector that based on YOLOv3.
 It is called PP-YOLO since the authors conducted all experiments based on PaddlePaddle, a Parallel Distributed Deep Learning framework.
 I did not build the code from scratch; I used <a href="https://github.com/PaddlePaddle/PaddleDetection">PaddleDetection</a> as a reference.

 ## Dataset